Amin Rais Ohorella

-Amin Rais Ohorella (born 25 April 1998) simply known as Aimar is an Indonesian professional footballer who plays as a winger for Liga 2 club Kalteng Putra.
+Amin Rais Ohorella (born 25 April 1998) simply known as Aimar is an Indonesian professional footballer who plays as a winger.

 Club career

 Borneo

 He was signed for Borneo to play in the 2016 Indonesia Soccer Championship A season.
 He made his league debut for Borneo on 7 October 2016 in a 2–1 lost against Bhayangkara in the 2016 Indonesia Soccer Championship A. Played as Ricky Ohorella substitute, Aimar, his nick name, looks trying to give his best in his first debut.
 About his first debut, Aimar Ohorella is glad he got a trust from the Coach.

 Martapura

 He was signed for South Kalimantan club Martapura to play in Liga 2.
 At the club, he was recruited after receiving an offer from the assistant coach, Isnan Ali.
 Until the 2019 league competition entered the second round, he was always the coach's choice to become the main player.

 Semen Padang

 He was signed for Semen Padang to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.